 Refinance with a Personal Loan – Nearly all student loan refinance companies refinance student loans with a new loan that qualifies for the deduction.
 The one notable exception is First Republic.
 First Republic student loan refinancing utilizes a personal loan instead of a student loan and as a result interest on the new refinanced loan is not deductible.

-Less Spent on Interest – Put this is the category of technically true, but not really a “concern” to be worried about.
+Less Spent on Interest – Put this is the category of technically true, but not a “concern” to be worried about.
 The idea behind refinancing is to save money on interest.
 Spending less on interest means potentially getting less of a deduction.
-That being said, avoiding a refinance for the purpose of keeping interest rates high in order to maximize a deduction would be a huge mistake.
+That being said, avoiding a refinance to keep interest rates high to maximize a deduction would be a huge mistake.

 Due to the nature of the deduction, the value of saving money on student loan interest will always exceed any potential deduction of student loan interest from taxes.

-Consumers looking to refinance student loans are much more savvy than most in-school student loan borrowers.
+Consumers looking to refinance student loans are much savvier than most in-school student loan borrowers.
 Repaying student debt tends to make people more careful with future student loan contracts.
 As a result, lenders seem to realize they can’t get away nonsense fees and expenses.

-Refinancing remains a huge financial decision due to the large amounts of money changing hands.
+Refinancing remains a substantial financial decision due to the massive amounts of money changing hands.
 Borrowers should carefully consider all of the potential consequences before actually refinancing their loans.

 |Pros:||SoFi is the only lender who will help a borrower find a job, and they routinely have the lowest rates offered.||LendKey works with a large network of smaller credit unions and banks.
 As a result, many applicants get the best offer from LendKey.||Splash has the best new customer bonus right now, and they have unique 8 and 12 year repayment terms.||Because ELFI is backed by a bank rather than investors, ELFI rates tend to stay low and fluctuate less than others.|